 “Merry Christmas!” the kids shouted.
 “Mom was just telling us how scary the ghosts of Christmas Past, Present and Future were when she was little.”

 “I’ve been stalled on H-1 for the last hour,” dad growled, “and I know something a lot scarier than anything Charles Dickens dreamed up – the Ghost of Traffic Present!”

 “Tell us more!
 Tell us more!” cried the kids as they egged him on.
 Rush-hour traffic always made dad’s face red and eyes bulge.
-It’s a pretty good show, and the kids are always up for it.
+It’s a pretty good show, and the kids were always up for it.

-“Come to think of it,” dad obliged with a twinkle in his eye, “I have a story with three ghosts -- the ghosts of Traffic Past, Traffic Present and Traffic Future.”
+“Come to think of it,” dad obliged with a twinkle in his eye, “I also have a story with three ghosts -- the ghosts of Traffic Past, Traffic Present and Traffic Future.”

-But then the story takes a turn.
+But then the story took a turn.
 Traffic congestion grew along with the population, and the city tried to build an elevated transit system so commuters could ride a train and avoid traffic altogether – just like they do in cities around the world.

 “But that’s the ghost of Traffic Past,” he grimaced as he warmed to the juiciest part of his tale.
 “Here’s where my three-ghost story departs from Dickens.
 His scariest vision was the Ghost of Christmas Future.
 Mine is the Ghost of Traffic Present!”

 And off dad went on his rant – about getting up way too early to beat H-1 congestion, about arriving late for work nearly every time there’s an accident, and on and on.